-(a) Size and structure of the insert and methods used for its characterization, including information on any parts of the vector introduced in the GMHP or any carrier or foreign DNA remaining in the GMHP: The T-DNA is 12,292 base pairs.
-The size and structure of the inserts have been analyzed by Southern blot analysis and the T-DNA between the left and right borders of pCGP1470 remains in the GMO.
-Through Southern Blot analysis it has been shown that an amount of DNA outside the T-DNA borders is present in the GMO.
+(a) Size and structure of the insert and methods used for its characterization, including information on any parts of the vector introduced in the GMHP or any carrier or foreign DNA remaining in the GMHP:

+The T-DNA is 27,432 base pairs.
+The size and structure of the inserts have been analyzed by Southern blot analysis and T-DNA between the left and right borders of pCGP1991 remains in the GMHP.
+Through Southern Blot analysis it has been shown that no DNA from outside the T-DNA borders is present in the GMHP and that the introduced DNA is present as three loci.
 No carrier (Agrobacterium) remains in the GMHP.

-(b) In the case of deletion, size and function of the deleted region(s): Not applicable.

-(c) Location of the insert in the plant cells (integrated in the chromosome, chloroplast, mitochondrion, or maintained in a non-intergrated form) and method for its determination: The insert is integrated into the plant chromosome.
+- (b) In the case of deletion, size and function of the deleted region(s): Not applicable. - (c) Location of the insert in the plant cells (integrated in the chromosome, chloroplast, mitochondrion, or maintained in a non-intergrated form) and method for its determination:

+The insert is integrated into the plant chromosome.

-(d) Copy number and genetic stability of the insert:
+(d) Copy number and genetic stability of the insert: The T-DNA is present at three integration loci, as summarized in the table below.